SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 Then you will need to scp `stats-data2.qzv` to your computer so that you can view the results at https://view.qiime2.org/.
 You can download a sample [here](https://github.com/SmithsonianWorkshops/2019-03-05-metabarcoding/raw/master/Metabarcoding_with_Qiime/qiime_artifacts/stats-dada2.qzv)

+Columns:
+- `input`: starting number of (paired) reads.
+- `filtered`: reads that pass quality filtering.
+- `denoised`: reads after denoising.
+- `merged`: reads where the forward and reverse reads were successfuly merged with overlap.
+- `non-chimeric`: Merged reads that passed chimeric filters.
+These are the total number of usable sequences from the sample.

 ### Copy full dada2 results to data/working

 You've been working on only one part of sequences.
 For the next section we're going to use all the sequences.
 You can copy the completed dada2 results (for the entire dataset) to your own `data/working` directory.
 This command will work if you are in `/scratch/genomics/USER/qiime2_tutorial`.